 The CardioNerds Cardiology Case Reports series shines light on the hidden curriculum of medical storytelling.
 We learn together while discussing fascinating cases in this fun, engaging, and educational format.
 Each episode ends with an “Expert CardioNerd Perspectives & Review” (E-CPR) for a nuanced teaching from a content expert.
 We truly believe that hearing about a patient is the singular theme that unifies everyone at every level, from the student to the professor emeritus.Click the Topics Page button to see our other cardiovascular topics covered by the CardioNerds.

-We are teaming up with the ACC FIT Section to use the #CNCR episodes to showcase CV education across the country in the era of virtual recruitment.
-As part of the recruitment series, each episode features fellows from a given program discussing and teaching about an interesting case as well as sharing what makes their hearts flutter about their fellowship training.
-The case discussion is followed by both an E-CPR segment and a message from the program director.
+For the 2020-2021 application cycle, we teamed up with the ACC FIT Section to use the #CNCR episodes to showcase CV education across the country in the era of virtual recruitment.
+As part of the recruitment series, each episode featured fellows from a given program discussing and teaching about an interesting case as well as sharing what makes their hearts flutter about their fellowship training.
+The case discussions were followed by both an E-CPR segment and a message from the program director.

-The #CNCR Recruitment Episodes help us Democratize CV Education with three key goals:
+The #CNCR Episodes help us Democratize CV Education with three key goals: